-^{} Estimates are in thousands.
+Estimates are in thousands.

 Table B is supplied as a rough guide to the sampling variability.
-The sampling variability is modeled so that, given an estimate, approximately 75% of the CVs will be less than or equal to the CVs derived from the table.
-There will, however, be 25% of the CVs that will be somewhat higher than the ones given by the table.
+The sampling variability is modeled so that, given an estimate, approximately 75% of the actual CVs will be less than or equal to the CVs derived from the table.
+There will, however, be 25% of the actual CVs that will be somewhat higher than the ones given by the table.

-The CV values given in Table B are derived from a model based on 1999, 2000, 2001, 2002 and most of 2003 LFS sample data.
+The CV values given in Table B are derived from a model based on 2001, 2002, 2003, 2004 and 2005 LFS sample data.
 It is important to bear in mind that these values are approximations.
 For more accurate measures of variability, please contact Client Services at 1 866 873-8788 or e-mail us at labour@statcan.ca.